Summary

 WASHINGTON, Jan.
 17 (AfrikTimes) – The U.S. Supreme Court upheld a law on Friday that bans TikTok in the United States on national security grounds, unless its Chinese parent company, ByteDance, sells the short-video app by Sunday.
 In a unanimous 9-0 decision, the justices declined to intervene in the case, effectively ruling against TikTok, which is used by roughly half of all Americans.

-The Court ruled that the law, passed with overwhelming bipartisan support in Congress last year and signed by Democratic President Joe Biden, does not violate the First Amendment, which protects free speech.
-The justices affirmed a lower court’s decision upholding the law, which had been challenged by TikTok, ByteDance, and some of the app’s users.
+The Court ruled that the law, passed by an overwhelming bipartisan majority in Congress last year and signed by Democratic President Joe Biden, does not violate the U.S. Constitution’s First Amendment protection against government abridgment of free speech.
+The justices affirmed a lower court’s decision that had upheld the measure after it was challenged by TikTok, ByteDance and some of the app’s users.

 Shou Zi Chew, Chief Executive Officer of TikTok.
 Kent Nishimura—Bloomberg via Getty Images.

-“There is no doubt that, for more than 170 million Americans, TikTok offers a distinctive and expansive outlet for expression, engagement, and community.
-However, Congress has determined that divestiture is necessary to address national security concerns related to TikTok’s data collection practices and its relationship with a foreign adversary,” the Court said in its unsigned opinion.
+“There is no doubt that, for more than 170 million Americans, TikTok offers a distinctive and expansive outlet for expression, means of engagement and source of community.
+But Congress has determined that divestiture is necessary to address its well-supported national security concerns regarding TikTok’s data collection practices and relationship with a foreign adversary,” the Court said in its unsigned opinion.

-A statement from the White House indicated that Biden, in the final days of his presidency, would not take action to prevent TikTok from being banned before the Sunday deadline.
-Donald Trump, who opposed a TikTok ban, will succeed Biden on Monday.
+A statement issued by the White House suggested that Biden, in the final days of his presidency, would not take any action to save TikTok before the law’s Sunday deadline for divestiture.
+Republican Donald Trump, who opposed a TikTok ban, succeeds Biden on Monday.

 “The Supreme Court decision was expected, and everyone must respect it,” Trump said in a social media post.
-“My decision on TikTok will be made soon, but I must have time to review the situation.
+“My decision on TikTok will be made in the not-too-distant future, but I must have time to review the situation.
 Stay tuned!”
-Trump also mentioned discussing issues, including TikTok, with Chinese President Xi Jinping in a phone call on Friday.
+Trump also said he and Chinese President Xi Jinping discussed issues including TikTok in a phone call on Friday.

 The Court’s unanimous decision highlighted its acceptance of the national security risks identified by Biden’s administration regarding China’s potential control over the app, which eased concerns about possible infringements on free speech.